beartype/beartype/README.rst

 Overview
 ========

+Beartype is a novel first line of defense.
+In Python's vast arsenal of `software quality assurance (SQA) <SQA_>`__, beartype holds the `shield wall`_ against breaches in type safety by improper parameter and return values violating developer expectations.

-Beartype imposes no developer constraints beyond `importation and usage of a single configuration-free decorator <Cheatsheet_>`__ – trivializing integration with new and existing applications, frameworks, modules, packages, and scripts.
+Beartype is unopinionated.
+Beartype inflicts *no* developer constraints beyond `importation and usage of a single configuration-free decorator
+<Cheatsheet_>`__.
+Beartype is trivially integrated into new and existing
+applications, stacks, modules, and scripts already annotating callables with `PEP-compliant industry-standard type hints <Compliance_>`__.

-Beartype stresses zero-cost strategies at both:
+Beartype is zero-cost.
+Beartype inflicts *no* harmful developer tradeoffs, instead stressing expense-free strategies at both:

 * **Installation time.** Beartype has no install-time or runtime dependencies, `supports standard Python package managers <Installation_>`__, and happily coexists with competing static type checkers and other runtime type checkers.
-* **Runtime.** Thanks to aggressive memoization and code generation at decoration time, beartype guarantees `O(1) constant-time runtime complexity with negligible constant factors <Timings_>`__.
+* **Runtime.** Thanks to aggressive memoization and dynamic code generation at decoration time, beartype guarantees `O(1) non-amortized worst-case runtime complexity with negligible constant factors <Timings_>`__.

+## Versus Static Type Checkers

 Like competing static type checkers operating at the coarse-grained application level with ad-hoc heuristic type inference (e.g., Pyre_, mypy_, pyright_,